-All medications must be delivered to school in the original container and will be stored in a locked cabinet in the school office.
-Daily record of dispensed medication is kept in the office and filed in the student's permanent record at the end of each school year.
+All medications must be delivered to school in the original container and stored in a locked cabinet in the office.
+A daily record of dispensed medication is kept in the office and filed in the student's permanent file at the end of each school year.
 For liability reasons, the office will not provide non-prescription medications to a student unless it has been sent to the office by the parent.